 Compile any new information before undertaking a periodic review.
 Revisit the original conceptual development process to consider its variances in opinion.
 Validate the assumptions underlying the notional conceptual model and, if necessary, change the model to reflect any new perspectives.

 Bartolo RE, Harford AJ, Bollhoefer A, van Dam RA, Parker S, Breed K, Erskine W, Humphrey CL & Jones DR 2017, Causal models for a risk-based assessment of stressor pathways for an operational uranium mine.
 Human and Ecological Risk Assessment 23: 685-704.

-Queensland Integrated Waterways Monitoring Framework (PDF, 829KB), Queensland Department of Natural Resources and Mines, Brisbane.
+DNRM 2013, Queensland Integrated Waterways Monitoring Framework, Queensland Department of Natural Resources and Mines, Brisbane.

 Gross JE 2003, Developing Conceptual Models for Monitoring Programs (PDF, 2,262KB), NPS Inventory and Monitoring Program, National Park Service, Washington DC.

 OECD 2003, OECD Environmental Indicators: Development, Measurement and Use (PDF, 469KB), Reference Paper, Organisation for Economic Co-operation and Development, Paris.

 Smeets E & Weterings R 1999, Environmental Indicators: Typology and Overview, European Environment Agency, Copenhagen.

 Stirzaker R, Biggs H, Roux D & Cilliers P 2010, Requisite simplicities to help negotiate complex problems, Ambio 39, 600–607. doi:10.1007/s13280-010-0075-7.